Child Protection Module

 The Child Protection Module training is for Community Management Committee (CMC) members in communities that have implemented the Community Empowerment Program (CEP).
 The module helps build consensus around human rights and children’s rights while building awareness of the various moral, social, and legal norms that affect children.
 It emphasizes the importance of education and introduces ideas for how communities can work together to protect their children.

-Why: In the countries where we work, there are numerous threats to a child’s healthy development.
-Lack of access to education, child trafficking, child labor, child/forced marriage, and female genital cutting pose the most dangerous risks.
+In the countries where we work, there are numerous threats to a child’s healthy development.
+Lack of access to education, child trafficking, child labor, child marriage, and female genital cutting pose the most dangerous risks.
 Instead of focusing on immediate relief, the module helps communities address the deep social norms and practices that are at the source of these issues affecting children.
-In 2010, we developed the Child Protection Module as a compliment to the Tostan program.
+In 2010, we developed the Child Protection Module as a complement to the Tostan program.

 - Reinforcing the capacities of communities and their surrounding villages to identify at-risk children